piomin/hands-on-java-with-kubernetes/README.md

 This repository contains sample Java applications for "Hands-On Java with Kubernetes" book.

-To get a book do to the following website: [Hands-On Java with Kubernetes](https://leanpub.com/hands-on-java-with-kubernetes).
+To get a book, go to the following website: [Hands-On Java with Kubernetes](https://leanpub.com/hands-on-java-with-kubernetes).

 <img src="book.png" alt="Cover" style="width: 40%;" />